Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

 Fact:

 If the Colstrip Power Plant were to close before replacement generation resources are in place, Montanans’ energy service reliability and affordability would be jeopardized.
-This acquisition, at no cost, ensures Montana has the energy it needs and safeguards Montana’s energy future.
+This acquisition, at no cost to customers, ensures Montana has the energy it needs long into the future.

 Myth: